Skip to content

 ParameterRequiredDescription

 return_toyesWhere the browser is redirected after consent (success or cancel).
 Origin must match domain.
+URL-encode the value if it contains its own query string.

 stateyesCaller-supplied CSRF token.
 Round-tripped on the redirect unchanged.